Nam Dinh

 Weather

-The weather in Nam Dinh comes from a tropical monsoon climate with an average temperature of 240 C. December and January are the months with the coldest climate (16-170 C) whereas the hottest month is July with a mean temperature of 30o C. Nam Dinh has a medium humidity level of 85% with total annual rainfall of 1,800 mm, concentrated between May and October.
+Nam Dinh experiences a tropical monsoon climate characterized by an average annual temperature of approximately 24°C. The coldest months are December and January, with temperatures ranging between 16°C and 17°C. Conversely, July emerges as the hottest month, with average temperatures soaring to 30°C. Nam Dinh maintains a moderate humidity level of around 85%, with total annual rainfall reaching approximately 1,800 mm, concentrated primarily between May and October.

 History